allbitsnbytes/wp-log-viewer/readme.txt

 == Screenshots ==

-1. Grouped view makes it easy to see unique errors
+1. ** Grouped view ** - Grouped view makes it easier to analyze errors and debug code
-1. Get notified automatically when there is a new error, no need to refresh
+2. ** Error details ** - Error message and details are neatly displayed
+3. ** Automagically refreshes ** - No need to refresh, new errors will be automatically displayed
-1. Realtime search makes it easy to find what you are looking for
+4. ** Realtime search ** - Makes finding what you are looking for super easy
+5. ** Filter errors ** - Click error types to filter results.
+Only see what you need
+6. ** Admin bar count ** - Easily see when you have errors.
+Click to go to log viewer
-1. Dashboard widget with glanceable information
+7. ** Dashboard widget ** - Glanceable information when you login
+8. ** Settings Pane ** - Customize your experience in one place
+9. ** Help section ** - Have questions?
+Get answers

 == Changelog ==